rcozer1997/rcozer1997/README.md

 </div>

 <p align="center">
-  I'm a 2nd year student of Computer Science at Universidade Federal do Espírito Santo (UFES).
-I love to study and learn new things, not only about technology, but about everything.
-Currently, i'm a back-end developer in making, being trainee at meuguru.net, but expecting to become a full stack developer someday.
-I've been working specially with TypeScript, PostgreSQL, Prisma, Docker, NodeJS and Express.
-At university, i had big experience in C language and some experience in Java, at OOP (Object-Oriented Programming).
+  Welcome to my profile!
+I'm Rafael Cozer.
+I'm a Computer Science student at Universidade Federal do Espírito Santo (UFES), lover of back-end development and a Cybersecurity enthusiast.
-  I'm also a big lover of the cybersec area, which i would love to have experiences with someday.  </p>
+  As backend experience, I've already worked with TypeScript and NodeJs, and now i'm focusing on C#/.NET learning.   </p>

 ##